deel-ai/xplique/README.md

 ## 🙏 Acknowledgments

 <img align="right" src="https://www.deel.ai/wp-content/uploads/2021/05/logo-DEEL.png" width="25%">
 This project received funding from the French ”Investing for the Future – PIA3” program within the Artificial and Natural Intelligence Toulouse Institute (ANITI).
-The authors gratefully acknowledge the support of the <a href="https://www.deel.ai/"> DEEL </a> project.
+The authors gratefully acknowledge the support of the <a href="https://www.deel.ai/"> DEEL </a> project namely from [Justin Plakoo](https://github.com/justinplakoo) and [Lucas Hervier](https://github.com/lucashervier).

 ## 👨‍🎓 Creator

 This library was started as a side-project by [Thomas FEL](https://twitter.com/Napoolar) who is doing a thesis on explainability.
+He then received help from some members of the <a href="https://www.deel.ai/"> DEEL </a> team to enhance the library.

 ## 📝 License